By: Robert J. Nahoum

 THE PROBLEM:

-A process served has shown up to your home to deliver a summons and complaint or you’ve come home to find a summons and complaint taped to your door?
+A process server has shown up to your home to deliver a summons and complaint or you’ve come home to find a summons and complaint taped to your door?
 You’re being sued but how long do you have to file your answer?

 The Rule:

-Depending on how you were served, you will either have either 20 or 30 days to answer the summons and complaint:
+How you were served will guide how long you have to answer the lawsuit and avoid a default judgment. Â You will either have either 20 or 30 days from when service is complete to answer the summons and complaint:

 WHAT YOU SHOULD DO: